 Similarly, parents might feel their children are deliberately ignoring them, but it's often just the child engrossed in another stimulus, experiencing sustained inattentional blindness.

 Change blindness is similar to inattentional blindness in that it can also be considered a psychological phenomenon by which we fail to perceive certain visual stimuli.
 That being said, there are some minor differences between the two phenomena.
 Inattentional blindness is generally when we fail to see an object or another stimulus in our field of vision.
 Change blindness, however, is typically when we fail to notice a change to an object that we are already aware of.

 This failure to notice change could mean that you don't perceive the object as moving or changing color, as just a couple of examples.
 You might think that you would notice a dramatic shift in what you are seeing, but again, research indicates that we tend not to notice unexpected changes in our visual perception.

 Examples Of Change Blindness

 Here are a couple of hypothetical examples of how change blindness works.
-If, for example, you are reading a website and focused on the content of the words, you might not notice if the color of the background changes while you're reading.
-That's because even though you are looking at the page, your focus is not on the color of the background.
+If, for example, you are reading a website and focusing on the content of the words, you might not notice if the color of the background changes while you're reading.
+That could be because even though you are looking at the page, your focus is not on the color of the background.

-Another example would be if you are talking to someone, and while you aren't looking, they change into a different jacket from the one they were wearing when you began talking to them.
-Many people would not notice the difference, especially if you don't know the person you are talking to and have never seen either of their jackets before.
+Another example could be if you are talking to someone, and while you aren't looking, they change into a different jacket from the one they were wearing when you began talking to them.
+Many people would not notice the difference, especially if they didn’t know the person they were talking to and had never seen either of their jackets before.

 These lapses in attention can lead to slip-ups like mistaking another server at a restaurant for the one who was serving your table or failing to catch a problem in the task you're performing at work.